oliverearl/website-2022/content/authors/admin/_index.md

 bio: Oliver Earl is a full-stack software engineer, game developer, and qualified teacher of computer science from the UK.
 interests:
+  - Full-Stack Web and Game Development
   - Software Engineering
+  - Linked Data and the Semantic Web
-  - Teaching
+  - CS Teaching and Education
-  - Mental Health
+  - Mental Health Activism
 social:
   - icon: envelope
     icon_pack: fas